Keytoyze/VisionTS/README.md

     | 🔗&nbsp;<a href="#-citation">Citation</a>
 </p>

-🔥 This paper has been [rejected](https://openreview.net/forum?id=IEs29RYxfK) by ICLR 2025 since reviewers wanted a 3-channel vision model to forecast multi-channel time series without training, and said the benchmarks used in Moirai (ICML oral, 43 datasets) were "limited".
+🔥 This paper has been [rejected](https://openreview.net/forum?id=IEs29RYxfK) by ICLR 2025 since reviewers said the benchmarks used in Moirai (ICML oral, 43 datasets) were "limited", and wanted a 3-channel vision model to forecast multi-channel time series without training.

 ## 🔍 About